 Life, he says, hasn’t changed all that much.
 He’ll get recognized “randomly,” though he insists “it doesn’t happen all that much.”

-Yet, as MSNBC host Rachel Maddow pointed out, something has happened.
+Yet, as Maddow pointed out, people are taking notice.
 The first sign was a 2013 Huffington Post article titled, “Steve Kornacki Keeps Wearing The Same Sweaters, And It Is Time For Him To Stop (PHOTOS, POLL).”
 Several news sites then chimed in, including his former employer Salon, which published a list of other sweater possibilities, complete with pictures of Kornacki’s head superimposed on bodies of male runway models.

 “It looks like I only have one,” he said, laughing.
 “But I have two.
 And they’re both the same shade of blue.
 People say, ‘Oh, he always has the same same sweater on.’
 But I just picked one up from the cleaners this morning.
 It’s the other blue one.”

 His attire seems to have garnered a lot of attention for a male anchor, and not just online.
 During the New Hampshire primaries earlier this year, MSNBC’s political pundit panel, led by Maddow and